yongchaofan/tinyTerm/docs/index.md

 ## SCP integration
 is a feature that maybe more attractive to server administrators than network engineers.
-When a SSH session is established in tinyTerm, simply drag and drop a file or multiple file to the terminal window will cause those files been transfered to remote host using SCP, remote files will be created in the current directory.
+When a SSH session is established in tinyTerm, simply drag and drop files to the terminal window will cause those files been transfered to remote host using SCP, remote files will be created in the current directory.
 Full featured scp command can be used in autocomplete mode like "!scp *.txt :" for upload and "!scp :*.log ." for download.

 ![integrasion](tinyTerm-4.gif)